apnadkarni/blt/doc/tabset.rst

   described below.

   **-activebackground** *bgName*
-    Sets the default active background color.
+    Sets the active background color.
 A tab is active when the mouse is positioned over it or set by the **activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 The default is "skyblue4".

   **-activeforeground** *colorName*
-    Sets the default active foreground color for tabs.
+    Sets the active foreground color for tabs.
 A tab is active when the mouse is positioned over it or set by the **activate** operation.
 The default is "white".

   **-activeperforationbackground** *bgName*
-    Sets the default active background color for perforations.
-A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+    Sets the active background color for perforations.
+A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.
+    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey90".

   **-activeperforationforeground** *colorName*
-    Sets the default active foreground color for perforations.
+    Sets the active foreground color for perforations.
 A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.
 The default is "grey40".

   **-background** *bgName*
-    Sets the default background color of the tab and folder.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+    Sets the background color of the tab and folder.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

   **-font** *fontName*
-    Sets the default font for the text in tab labels.
+    Sets the font for the text in tab labels.
 The default is "Arial 9".

   **-foreground** *colorName*
     Specifies the color of the text in the tabs.
 The default is "black".

   **-perforationbackground** *bgName*
     Sets the background color for perforations. *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

   **-perforationforeground** *colorName*